abushati/Data-Loss-Preventation/README.md

 8) When the handshake is successfully complete, restall the app and post to the home-assignment channel.

-9) The gain access to the admin page, use the default credentials, Username:root,Password:password,
+9) To gain access to the django admin page, use the default credentials, Username:root,Password:password,

-10) To regex pattern to be searched for, go to the RegexCombs table and add the pattern
+10) To add regex pattern to be used, go to the RegexCombs table and add the pattern

 11) To view all the message that have been blocked by the patterns provided, go to the Incident logs table.